blastrock/dot-zcp/README.rst

 My name is Philippe Daouadi.
 I am a French developer, and I like typing comfortably.

-I started learning touch typing (typing without looking at the keyboard) around 10 years ago with the French azerty layout.
+I started learning touch typing (typing without looking at the keyboard) around 10 years ago with the French AZERTY layout.
 Some time later, I discovered that a lot of better keyboard layouts existed.
 At the time I used to type a lot of French, so after some thinking and a lot of motivation, I decided on learning the BÉPO layout which is a kind of French Dvorak.